Just Right! Teaching Sensory Modulation in Grades K-5

 Note: While many professionals may benefit from the course content, we can only guarantee acceptance of continuing education credit as described in the following CEU section.

 Continuing Education Units (CEUs)

 Sensational Brain LLC is an AOTA Approved Provider of professional development.
-Course approval ID# 01889.
+PD activity ID# 01889.
 This distance-learning, independent format is offered at 0.1 CEUs, Intermediate Level, OT Service Delivery.
-AOTA does not endorse specific course content, products, or clinical procedures.
+The assignment of AOTA CEUs does not imply endorsement of specific content, products, or clinical procedures by AOTA.

 ♦ Information on refunds and returns

 ♦ Continuing education policies and procedures, course completion requirements, special needs request, complaint policy, and more